jbax1899/RolyBot/README.md

 - **Node.js** with **Discord.js** for bot framework and event handling.
 - **OpenAI API** for language model completions and status generation.
-- **In-memory RAM-based memory system** for fast, ephemeral context management (no persistent storage).
+- **RAM-only memory system** for fast, ephemeral, and ToS-compliant context management (no persistent storage, all in-memory).
-- **Natural language processing** (via `natural` package) for similarity and filtering.
+- **Multi-algorithm similarity search** (cosine, Jaccard, Levenshtein) and dynamic summarization for memory/context retrieval.
+- **Token-aware and deduplicated context management** for efficient prompt construction.
-- **Comprehensive logging** using `winston`.
+- **Comprehensive logging and diagnostics** using `winston` and custom debug tools.

 ---

 ## ⚙️ Design Principles

-- **Contextual Awareness:** Always responds with the most relevant, recent, and non-redundant information.
+- **Contextual Awareness:** Always responds with the most relevant, recent, and non-redundant information, using prioritized and deduplicated context.
-- **Compliance:** All memory and context storage is in-memory only, complying with Discord TOS.
+- **Strict Discord ToS Compliance:** All memory and context storage is in-memory only; no persistent storage of user data.
-- **Robust Error Handling:** Extensive error handling and logging for all major subsystems.
+- **Robust Error Handling & Diagnostics:** Extensive error handling, logging, and diagnostics for all major subsystems, including memory and context.
+- **Fallback & Resilience:** Prioritized channel loading with comprehensive fallback mechanisms to ensure reliable memory initialization.
 - **Extensibility:** Modular command and context system for easy addition of new features.

 ---

 ## 💡 Example Use Cases

-- Emulates its creator in conversation, providing a personal touch.
+- Emulates me in conversation, providing a personal touch.
-- Summarizes and recalls past relevant discussions.
+- Recalls past relevant discussions with advanced similarity search and dynamic summarization.
-- Plays chess interactively with users.
+- Plays chess interactively with users in dedicated threads, with AI-powered moves and natural language input.
 - Provides up-to-date status and diagnostics for maintainers.
 - Handles high-load situations gracefully with AFK and rate limiting.